Conditions

 • High cost (NOACs)

-• Closure rates are 98.9% with the Amplatzer™ Amulet™ LAA Occluder.2,3
+• Closure rates are 98.9% with the Amplatzer™ Amulet™ LAA Occluder.7

 PATENT FORAMEN OVALE (PFO)

-The foramen ovale is vital for fetal circulation, when blood returning to the right atrium is shunted through to the left atrium.
-Post-birth, the foramen ovale closes spontaneously in most people, but patent foramen ovale (PFO) occurs in about 25% of the population.12
+The foramen ovale is vital for fetal circulation, when an artefact of the fetal circulatory system.
+Post-birth, the foramen ovale closes spontaneously in most people, but patent foramen ovale (PFO) occurs in about 25% of the population.11

 50%

-Of patients with an ischemic stroke of unknown cause have a PFO13
+Of patients with an ischemic stroke of unknown cause have a PFO12

 59%

-Characteristics that are strongly associated with a causal role of PFO in an ischemic stroke of unknown cause are18:
+Characteristics that are strongly associated with a causal role of PFO in an stroke of unknown cause are16:

 • Atrial septal aneurysm and/or a moderate-to-severe shunt